db47h/grog/README.md

 - Text rendering (with very decent results).
 - Support for multiple independent views with out of the box support for zooming/panning.
-- The `app` sub-package provides a wrapper around GLFW or SDL2 with a built in fixed timestep event loop.
-- The core of the package is NOT tied into any OpenGL context creation toolkit like GLFW or SDL.
-Use any, roll your own event loop.
+- grog is NOT tied into any OpenGL context creation toolkit like [GLFW] or [SDL2].
+Use the one you like, roll your own event loop.
 See `cmd/demo/demo_glfw.go`.

 Not really features, but worth mentioning: